AM 7.3.0

 pattern="%h %l %u %t "%r" %s %b %D %F" />

-For information about the Access Log Valve configuration, see the documentation for Tomcat 7.0, or Tomcat 8.0, which includes the %F value.
+For information about the Access Log Valve configuration, refer to the documentation for Tomcat 7.0, or Tomcat 8.0, which includes the %F value.

 Encoding and security